FindMySchool LogoFindMySchool

 Transport information is available through the school website.
 The school occupies a compact site on Church Street, Caistor, Market Rasen, Lincolnshire, LN7 6QJ.
 Most students travel from surrounding areas including Grimsby, Brigg, and Market Rasen, using a combination of school transport (arranged by LA), parents, and public routes.

-Competitive entry: With nearly two applications for every place, admission is not guaranteed despite strong performance.
-Verbal reasoning test scores determine allocation beyond the catchment prioritisation.
-Families preparing children for the 11+ should begin structured familiarisation from Year 4 or early Year 5.
+Competitive entry: Admission is not guaranteed despite strong performance.
+Families preparing children for selective entry should check the current Lincolnshire secondary-transfer timetable and Caistor admissions criteria, then plan structured familiarisation from Year 4 or early Year 5.

 Exam pressure: As a selective grammar school, the culture emphasises academic achievement.
 This suitsambitious, resilient learners who thrive on challenge.
 Families seeking a less academically pressured environment should consider non-selective alternatives.